 Shepherd pulls out Owens' obituary from the Aug.
 23, 1917, Annapolis Evening Capital.
 "Confederate Veteran of 81 Years Was Well-Known Here," the headline reads.
-The article notes that Owens was "intensely Southern," and on April 19, 1861, he participated in the riots of Baltimore, which resulted in the first casualties of the Civil War.
+The article notes that Owens was "intensely Southern," and on April 19, 1861, he participated in the riots of Baltimore, which constituted the first casualties of the Civil War.
 The federal government indicted him for treason.

 Three years into the war that bitterly divided the border state of Maryland, Owens enlisted in the Confederate army.
-On June 5, 1863, he was marching with his division under the orders of Gen. Edward Johnson across Valley Pike near Winchester, Va.
+On June 5, 1863, he was marching with his division under the orders of Gen. Edward Johnson across the Valley Pike near Winchester, Va.
 The men encountered Union troops and began to fight.

 Owens and about a dozen other men were in place atop a bridge with a cannon.
-Union troops under Gen. Robert Milroy fired.
+Union troops, under Gen. Robert Milroy, fired.
 All the men on the bridge fell dead except Owens, who fought on, holding off the Union troops.
 Confederate Gen. Robert E. Lee later called Owens' stand the "Thermopylae of the War," referring to the Roman battle against the Seleucids which began the age of Rome's domination.

 "How can you listen to stories like that and not be almost moved to tears by the selflessness of the act, by the sheer bravery, by the courage and the conviction?"
 Shepherd asks.
 "Does the color of the uniform matter so much?"

-For many people -- for blacks who can never forget why the war was fought and for whites who believe the right side won -- the color of those uniforms means plenty.
+For so many people -- for blacks who can never forget why the war was fought and for whites who believe the right side won -- the color of those uniforms means plenty.

-"By closing our eyes and living in denial, we cannot pretend the Confederacy never existed," says Carl O. Snowden, a black activist in Annapolis who works for Anne Arundel County Executive Janet S. Owens, a descendant of Benjamin Welch Owens.
+"By closing our eyes and living in denial, we can not pretend the Confederacy never existed," says Carl O. Snowden, a black activist in Annapolis who works for Anne Arundel County Executive Janet S. Owens, a descendant of Benjamin Welch Owens.
 "But neither do we ever plan to embrace what it stood for."